Erebot/Erebot/docs/src/Configuration.rst

 Erebot's configuration
 ======================

 Erebot's configuration is stored in an XML file.
-This file is usually called "``Erebot.xml``", though you could name it otherwise and use the :option:`Erebot -c` option when running Erebot to point it to your file.
+This file is usually called :file:`Erebot.xml` but can be renamed (see :option:`Erebot -c`).

 This file is composed of a hierarchy of settings, with inner sections being able to inherit settings from outer sections.